The Political Climate in Elm Grove, IL is Moderately conservative.

 Then we went a little further and added the dimension of magnitude.
 If the difference of victory was greater than 10 percent, the letter is upper case, and lower case if the difference was less than 10 percent.
 This allows us to see interesting voting patterns at just a glance.

-In the last 4 years, there were 108 contributions totaling $7,443 to Republican and conservative campaigns, averaging $69 per contribution.
+In the last 4 years, there were 1,270 contributions totaling $164,542 to the Republican Party and conservative campaigns, averaging $130 per contribution.

 (source: Federal Election Commission)